 "Bullying is behaviour by an individual or group, repeated over time, that intentionally hurts another individual or group either physically or emotionally."
-An assembly to clarify this definition is held at the beginning of each school year.
-A child version of the definition is "We do not bully other children.
+Assemblies are held to clarify this definition - a child version of the definition is "We do not bully other children.
 Bullying is when one child or some children together hurt another child more than once.
 We do not hurt other children's bodies or feelings."